434huzaifa/Web-Application-of-Neural-Style-Transfer/README.md

 # Web-Application-of-Neural-Style-Transfer
-This is the project of our AI course.
+This project explores methods for artistic style transfer based on convolutional neural networks.

 # Used component
  - Django